dariosanfilippo/edgeofchaos/README.md

 –   80 characters per line;

-–   infix syntax should be used when possible to increace conciseness;
+–   Infix syntax should be used when possible to increace conciseness;

-–   spacing should be used between operands and operators to increase readbility;
+–   Spacing should be used between operands and operators to increase
+    readability;

-–   spacing should be used between operators and arguments for partial
+–   Spacing should be used between operators and arguments for partial
     application with infix operators (see the Faust manual for a complete list of such operators);

-–   no spacing should be used between operators and arguments for partial
+–   No spacing should be used between operators and arguments for partial
     application with functions;

-–   spacing should be used between the first operand and the parallel composition
+–   Spacing should be used between the first operand and the parallel composition
-    operator, while the second operand should be on a new line indented with the first one;
+    operator (comma operator), while the second operand should be on a new line indented with the first one;

+–   When separating arguments, there should be no spacing between the comma and
+    the argument on its left to distinguish it from the parallel comporition operator (comma).

-–   the recursive composition operator and its right-operand should be on a new
+–   The recursive composition operator and its right-operand should be on a new
     line and indented with the operator where the recursion is connected.